smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ```

 !!! note
-SDL Core accepts multiple websocket clients and the HMI can choose connect each interface to SDL Core via individual websocket connections.
+SDL Core accepts multiple websocket clients and the HMI can choose to connect each interface to SDL Core via individual websocket connections.
 !!!

 ## Component Registration